 Now it is a "union" or "unified community" or whatever.
 The superficial ambition is the same as always, to have "our group" beat "your group", but the proponents have evolved a complex rationalization couched in benevolent peaceful phrases.
 They pay lip service to "tribal rights" and "diversity", but it is the same disease morphing into a new form.

 So the point that has to be clarified is that the retreat to a "one world society", a blob, or collection of blobs, is not a step forward.
-It may offer safety in some peoples' minds, but it is the safety of the cemetery.
+It may offer safety in some peoples' minds, but it is the long term safety of the cemetery.

 One central question is whether blobs have any genuine civilizing effect or other benefit.